davidchesnut/sp-general-docs/docs/how-to-customize-page-layouts-for-a-catalog-based-site-in-sharepoint-2013.md

 ---
-title: How to: Customize page layouts for a catalog-based site in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 21d8db99-73b3-4429-b6cb-04e375af9f55
+title: How to Customize page layouts for a catalog-based site in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 21d8db99-73b3-4429-b6cb-04e375af9f55
 ---